BigZ/Halapi/README.md

 ```

-# Roadmap
+# Roadmap to production readyness

-- (MUST) be compliant with the JSONAPI specs for including, filtering & sorting in the Query String
 - (MUST) Be able to chose output format: HAL, JsonApi, ...
+- (MUST) Improve coverage
+- (SHOULD) support IN filter operator
 - (SHOULD) Refactor using propertyinfo component
 - (SHOULD) USE doctrine/reflection instead of doctrine/common
 - (SHOULD) Untie from Jms serializer